aardvarkxr/aardvark/docs/index.md

 You can find documentation for those components [here](aardvark-react/).
 More details on initializing and building your first gadget below.

-# Installing useful tools

-`avcmd` is a command line tool that provides a bunch of useful Aardvark-related functionality.
-To install it, run:

-	npm install -g @aardvarkxr/aardvark-cli

-This will install "avcmd" globally, and in your path.
-You can do several useful things with this command.

-**avcmd install <path or url>**

-Adds the gadget at the path or URL to the control panel that appears under the gear icon.
-Make sure <path>/gadget_manifest.json or <url>/gadget_manifest.json is valid otherwise things will break when you create the gadget.

-You will need to restart avrenderer (including the server if you're running that on its own) to see the change.

-**avcmd uninstall <path or url>**

-Removes the gadget from the control panel.

-You will need to restart avrenderer (including the server if you're running that on its own) to see the change.

-**avcmd list**

-Lists the gadgets that are currently installed.

-**avcmd reset**

-Resets the gadget list to the default examples.

 ## Making your first gadget

 [Look here](getting_started) for instructions on building your first gadget.